ted-strauss-K1/tow_data/sites/all/modules/ahah_helper/README.txt

    as well.
 Because the same code is used when JavaScript is disabled (through the buttons) or enabled (through AHAH callbacks), just press the buttons in your tests and you'll be fine!
-4) skip form validation for form items that exist in the form for the first time (i.e. that are added dynamically).
-Check if the #first_time property exists in your validate callbacks.
+4) skip form validation for all AHAH updates that do not call validate or submit callbacks.
 5) have new AHAH-powered form items added in an AHAH callback (previously not supported).